Lisbon is famous for its stunning vistas over the Tagus River and record-breaking structures.

 - One-fourth of Portugal’s population lives in Lisbon’s metropolitan area.
 An even more peculiar fact is that the proper occupies just 3% of the country’s total area.
 Lisbon’s cosmopolitan and international feel is due to the migration from the country’s rural areas, the return of Portuguese citizens from the African colonies, and immigrants from Cape Verde, Brazil, Angola, and Guinea-Bissau, as well as various European and South Asian countries.
 The vibrant mix of cultures and ethnicities contributes greatly to the funky vibe of the Portuguese capital.

 - The most iconic public transportation in Lisbon is E28.
-Six tramlines crisscross the city center and the west part of Lisbon.
+Six tramlines crisscross the city center and the western part of Lisbon.
 Most of them have been operating since 1914.
 Line 28 is the most popular with tourists as you can visit the majority of the Portuguese capital’s attractions with it.
 The small, yellow streetcar climbs the steep hills of the capital city and takes sharp turns with ease.
 When it approaches the Lisbon Cathedral, for a moment, you might fear it’ll drive straight through its gates.
 At the last second, the tram will swerve and avoid a collision.

 - One of the coolest ways to explore Lisbon is by tuk-tuk.
 You wouldn’t expect to find the little vehicles outside South-East Asia.
 However, they’re a great match for the winding, narrow, cobbled streets of Lisbon.
 You’ll see tuk-tuks parked at every corner of the historic center, waiting to take you on an exhilarating adventure around tight corners and steep hills.
 One of our best Lisbon travel tips is to call one in advance and navigate the alleys of the Portuguese capital in a unique way.
 Usually, you book them by the hour, and the driver acts as your tour guide.